Sennheiser PXC 550 Wireless Headphones review

 Bose go for balance, Sennheiser go for bass

 If you want to compare the PXC 550 vs QC35, the Bose cans have somewhat of a more balanced profile, with less emphasis on bass.
 To my ears the PXC 550 Wireless are designed for styles like hip hop, R&B, pop and electronic music.
 Rock and heavier styles also sound enjoyable.
+If that doesn’t take your fancy, check out then checkout the newer Bose Quietcomfort 35 II review.

 The bass might be a little too much for some more delicate or retro styles.
 With the CapTune app, the Sennheisers are of course customisable so you could bring them to a more balanced sound if you wished.
 Another way of achieving this is via wireless operation.
 The bass is more in your face while using the headphones with the included cable, but wireless mode dials it back a little.
 Most headphones sound worse when used wirelessly but for the above reason, I prefer the way the Sennheisers sound without the cable.
 The overall response doesn’t have quite the same definition in wireless operation but they still sound very, very good while running cable free.
 Additionally, you can play the PXC 550 Wireless at ear-busting levels without audible distortion.
 The cable jack, while being robust, is also skinny so it’s phone-case friendly.